juhanakristian/i18next-cleanup/README.md

-# unused-translations
+# i18next-cleanup

-**Find unused i18-next translations in your JavaScript/TypeScript project**
+**Find unused i18next translations in your JavaScript/TypeScript project**

 Over time, it's easy to end up with many unused translations.
 While unused translations don't increase you'r projects bundle size, they are unnecessary clutter you have to deal with when updating translations.